-The Group has identified its operating segment based on internal management reporting that is reviewed by the Board of Directors (chief operating decision makers) in assessing performance and determining the allocation of resources.
+The consolidated entity has identified its operating segment based on internal management reporting that is reviewed by the Board of Directors (chief operating decision makers) in assessing performance and determining the allocation of resources.

-The group operated in one segment being the mining services segment.
+The consolidated entity operated in one segment being the mining and energy services sector in Australia.